Cockatoo: Behaviour

 Cockatoos are diurnal and require daylight to find their food.
 They are not early risers, instead waiting until the sun has warmed their roosting sites before feeding.
 All species are generally highly social and roost, forage and travel in colourful and noisy flocks.
 These vary in size depending on availability of food; in times of plenty, flocks are small and number a hundred birds or less, while in droughts or other times of adversity, they may swell up to contain thousands or even tens of thousands of birds; one record from the Kimberley noted a flock of 32,000 little corellas.
 Species that inhabit open country form larger flocks than those of forested areas.

 Some species require roosting sites that are located near drinking sites; other species travel great distances between the roosting and feeding sites.
 Cockatoos have several characteristic methods of bathing; they may hang upside down or fly about in the rain or flutter in wet leaves in the canopy.
 Cockatoos have a preferred "footedness" analogous to human handedness.
 Most species are left-footed with 87–100% of individuals using their left feet to eat, but a few species favor their right foot.

+Researchers at Charles Sturt University in Australia have documented spontaneous, individually distinctive, dance-like movements in several cockatoo species.
+These sequences, which sometimes resemble courtship displays and can occur even without musical stimuli, may indicate complex social and cognitive abilities.